aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration.md

 ## Resource `DisableReconfiguration`

-Reconfiguration will be disabled if this resource is published under the aptos_framework system address
+Reconfiguration will be disabled if this resource is published under the<br/> aptos_framework system address

 <pre><code>struct DisableReconfiguration has key<br/></code></pre>